 Many plants have numerous heat exchangers that are embedded within one or more closed cooling water systems.
 These auxiliary “closed” heat exchangers reject heat to the primary open recirculation cooling system.

-The term closed cooling water system is somewhat of a misnomer, as virtually all systems have leaks or small losses somewhere that require makeup.
-(If serious corrosion has occurred, these losses may be significant.)
-A closed system is basically defined as a loop which has little or no evaporation, and where makeup requirements do not exceed
+A closed system is defined as a loop which has little or no evaporation, and where makeup requirements do not exceed 5–15% of volume each year.

 Systems are often designed with a head tank for water makeup and to absorb volume changes per temperature and load fluctuations.
 This arrangement can allow oxygen to enter the cooling water, which, of course, influences the corrosion potential.
 Some closed systems may have a pressurized expansion or bladder tank to maintain constant water pressure.
-Makeup vessels or tanks are often located at the highest point in a closed loop to serve as an air release outlet for non-condensable gases that might otherwise accumulate in the system and can cause corrosion and pump cavitation.
+Makeup vessels or tanks are often located at the highest point in a closed loop to serve as an air release outlet for non-condensable gases that might otherwise accumulate in the system and may cause corrosion and pump cavitation.

 Examples of industrial and commercial closed cooling applications include: